W-David-Porter/acim/src/text/3-the-innocent-perception/iii-perception-versus-knowledge/index.md

 ⁸To create as He created you can create only what you know, and therefore accept as yours.
 ⁹God knows His children with perfect certainty.
 ¹⁰He created them by knowing them.
-¹¹He recognises them perfectly.
+¹¹He recognizes them perfectly.
-¹²When they do not recognise each other, they do not recognise Him.
+¹²When they do not recognize each other, they do not recognize Him.

 ::: details Expanded
 If you attack error in another, you will hurt yourself.